knpuniversity/drupal-under-the-hood/knpu/get-service-from-container.md

 Next, create a constructor: `public function __construct()`.
 When we instantiate the controller, we're choosing to pass it `$roarGenerator`.
 So add that as an argument.
-I'll even type-hint it with `RoarGenerator` to be be super cool.
+I'll even type-hint it with `RoarGenerator` to be super cool.
 Type-hinting is optional, but it makes us best friends.

 Finally, create a `private $roarGenerator` property and set it with `$this->roarGenerator = $roarGenerator;`.

 Ok, this was a *big* step.
 As soon as we added the `create()` function, it was now *our* job to create a `new RoarController`.
-And of course, we can pass it might need to its constructor - like objects or configuration.
+And of course, we can pass it whatever it needs to its constructor - like objects or configuration.
 That's really handy since we have access to the `$container` and can fetch out any service and pass it to the new controller object.